JHWebDeveloper/Able2-public-resources/README.md

 ### Changed
 - Illegal filename characters are now replaced by an underscore instead of their respective URI code.
+- Duplicate numbering now concatenates to filename with a space instead of period.

 ### Fixed
 - Error where some downloaded videos were being loaded as audio